Burren Experience Guided Walks in County Clare

 Approximately 120 minutes – no visits or entrance fees are included.

-It depends on where the group are being accommodated – for example if they are staying at the Cliffs of Moher hostel, the guide can arrange to pick them up in a mini bus and take them to the starting point (if the group does not have their own coach).
-Supplement applies for this.
+It depends on where the group are being accommodated – for example if they are staying at the Cliffs of Moher hostel, the guide can arrange to pick them up in a mini bus and take them to the starting point.